 Usually it's enough to include one or two testimonials in your resume.
 Any more than two is probably too many.

-For examples of testimonials, check out our Sample resumes and cover letters page.
+For examples of testimonials, check out our Sample resumes page.

 A lot of recruitment agencies use software that scans applications for key words and phrases.
 Applications that don't use the right keywords tend to be automatically rejected.

 Key words and phrases that this software looks for can include the names of:

 To make sure your resume has the right key words and phrases, check out the job ad and make a list of the words and phrases it uses.
 If you don't have a written job ad to refer to, you can use a job search engine to find other ads for similar jobs and see what kind of keywords those ads use.

 Once you have a list to work from, start adding those words and phrases to your resume.
 Good places to add keywords include:

 For examples of how to use keywords on your resume, check out our Sample resumes page.

 What NOT to put on your resume